pangilinan-patrick/user-management-system-vue/user-management-sys/README.md

 - Adding to the api with POST

+- Updating/Editing data with PUT

+- Deleting data with DELETE

 - Populating a q-table with data from API endpoint

 - How to access the values of nested properties by iterating over each property in the JSON

 - Using json-server to host local REST API

+- Using actions slots column for table (edit/delete)

+- Using composables to house the methods and variables used throughout the project

+- Try catch blocks

+- Quasar CSS variables

+- SCSS Styling

+- Validation with :rules

+- Changing favicon

 ## Hardships